Area code 316: Kansas goes from two area codes to four

 The configuration with two area codes remained constant for more than 40 years.
 But by the mid-1990s, the pool of available exchange codes in area code 913 was being exhausted due to rapid growth in demand on the Kansas side of the Kansas City metropolitan area, particularly Overland Park and Johnson County from the proliferation of cell phones and pagers.

 Late in 1996, the Kansas Corporation Commission (KCC), which oversees telecommunications in the state, requested relief from the North American Numbering Plan Administration (NANPA) for the exchanges of area code 913, and on February 12, 1997, the NANPA responded by splitting most of northern Kansas from area code 913 into the new area code 785.
 From July 20, 1997, through October 2, 1998, customers affected by the new area code could use either 913 or 785 when dialing long-distance.
 On October 3, 1998, the 785 area code became mandatory in the new calling area.

 The southern half of the state would soon follow.
 With a similar proliferation of cell phones, especially in and around Wichita, the KCC requested relief for area code 316.
-On September 21, 2000, the NANPA split off most of southern Kansas and gave it the new 620 area code, which now completely surrounds 316, making it one of the six pairs of doughnut area codes in the numbering plan.
+On September 21, 2000, the NANPA split off most of southern Kansas and gave it the new 620 area code, which now completely surrounds 316, making it one of the six pairs of doughnut area codes in the numbering plan (and the only one that is not currently part of an overlay complex in itself).
 620 began its split on February 3, 2001; permissive dialing of 316 continued across southern Kansas until November 2, 2001.

 Even with the continued proliferation of cell phones and pagers, 316 is nowhere near exhaustion.
 Under current projections, Wichita will not need another area code until after 2050.